University of Washington Links

-The Simpson Center's Executive Board has awarded support to select UW scholars and projects for 2013-2014 year.
-Simpson Center funding sponsors a wide range of activities, including fellowships for UW faculty and doctoral students, cross-departmental research groups, scholarly conferences, and community-engaged collaborations.
-Recipients of awards given in this year’s Fall and Spring funding rounds include:
+The Simpson Center's Executive Board has awarded support to UW scholars for the 2015-16 year.
+Simpson Center funding supports a wide range of activities, including crossdisciplinary research clusters, graduate student interest groups, scholarly conferences, and projects in our new “other” category.

 The Simpson Center for the Humanities announces six Mellon Fellows for Reaching New Publics in the Humanities.

 What are we celebrating these days at the Simpson Center?
 We’re so glad you asked …